ekzyis/ekzyis/content/journal/007/index.md

 sn_id: 982124
 ---

-Dear journal,
+Dear Journal,

-something has changed.
+Something has changed.
 I could have easily skipped you today, but I didn't.

 I just came back from walking for an hour toward Austin's skyline from the remainder of a party.
 Since it's cockroach weather, I got pretty sweaty, but that was fine.
 It was part of the deal of getting a nice long walk in for myself, and I was looking forward to the shower.
 I also almost took a nice photo of my shadow, but it wasn't nice enough to save.
 Still working on my photography skills.